curl/curl-for-win/README.md

   [build log](https://ci.appveyor.com/project/curlorg/curl-for-win/branch/main).
 - Packages built across host platforms do not have identical hashes due to slightly different build options and toolchain builds/versions.
-Except `llvm-mingw` builds, which are reproducible across platforms.
-ARM64 builds are such by default.
+Except `llvm-mingw` builds used for ARM64, which are reproducible across platforms.
 - We code-sign with a self-signed certificate on Windows, and avoid trusted timestamps for reproducibility.